Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 ### `POST /users/{leafUserId}/fields`
 Creates a Field for the user `leafUserId`.
-A resquest body must be provided containing the an entry `"geometry"`, which represents the boundaries of the Field being created as a GeoJSON feature (it must be a `"MultiPolygon"`).
+A resquest body must be provided containing the an entry `"geometry"`, which represents the boundaries of the Field being created as a GeoJSON geometry (it must be a `"MultiPolygon"`).
 The entry `"id"` is optional.
 If no id is provided, an UUID will be generated.
 The Field id CAN NOT be updated.